Windows (with UI tools)¶

-Fill in the form and press the Add Administrator button.
+Click Add Administrator, fill in the form and press the Add Administrator button.

 Administrators can administrate the Axon.ivy Engine.
 For example, they can add or remove users, assign user to roles, deploy projects, etc. Therefore, you need at least one administrator to administrate the Axon.ivy Engine.
 The Email addresses of administrators are used to send mail notifications if license problems occur.

 On the next page configure which protocol connectors and ports the Axon.ivy Engine internal web server should provide.
-You do not need the AJP protocol.
-So let’s disable it.

 The Axon.ivy Engine internal web server provides connectors for the following protocols: